 Two veterans recently told me of their frustrating experiences in trying to prove to the VA that their medical conditions were caused by exposure to Agent Orange while in Vietnam.
 My questions to them were, “Why is the VA making you prove you actually came into contact with Agent Orange?” and “Why is the VA making you prove your disease was not caused by something other than Agent Orange?”
 If the VA is requiring either of these to establish certain service-connected disabilities, they may not be following their own rules.

 Also, it does not matter how long the veteran served in Vietnam – one day or one year is treated the same.
-The VA is required to assume that all Vietnam veterans were exposed to Agent Orange without looking into the specific facts of each veteran’s service there.
-That is important, especially 40 years after the fact, because it is much easier to prove simply whether or not someone served in Vietnam instead of proving what chemicals he was exposed to and the amount of exposure.
-Those issues would be hard for the veteran to establish and hard for the VA to decide, so regulations were adopted that streamlined Agent Orange claims to make them less burdensome for veterans and faster for the VA to process.
+The VA is required to assume that all Vietnam veterans were exposed to Agent Orange.
+It does not need to look into the specific facts of each veteran’s service there.
+That is important, especially 40 years after the fact, because it is usually pretty easy to know whether or not someone served in Vietnam.
+It is much more difficult to prove what chemicals you were exposed to during service and the amount of exposure.
+Those issues would be hard for the veteran to establish and hard for the VA to decide.
+Because of that, VA adopted regulations that streamlined Agent Orange claims to make them less burdensome for veterans and faster for the VA to process.

 Because of the VA’s ability to rebut that a presumptive disease was caused by Agent Orange exposure, it is important to have proper documentation from your doctor to reduce the possibility of having your claim for veterans benefits wrongfully denied.
-At Perkins Law Firm, we have been helping our clients obtaining the necessary medical documentation to obtain disability benefits in different kinds of disability claims for over 60 years.
+At Perkins Law Firm, we have been helping our clients obtain the necessary medical documentation to obtain disability benefits in different kinds of disability claims for over 60 years.